JelouLatam/zendesk-pma/README.md

 #### dist
 The dist directory is created when you run the app building scripts.
 You will need to package this folder when submitting your app to the Zendesk Apps Marketplace, It is also the folder you will have to serve when using [ZCLI](https://developer.zendesk.com/documentation/apps/app-developer-guide/zcli/).
 It includes your app's manifest.json file, an assets folder with all your compiled JavaScript and CSS as well as HTML and images.

-#### spec
-The spec directory is where all your tests and test helpers live.
-Tests are not required to submit/upload your app to Zendesk and your test files are not included in your app's package, however it is good practice to write tests to document functionality and prevent bugs.

 #### src
 The src directory is where your raw source code lives.
 The App Scaffold includes different directories for JavaScript, stylesheets, templates, images and translations.
 Most of your additions will be in here (and spec, of course!).